matter-labs/zksync-cli/docs/contract-interaction.md

 # Contract interaction
-The zksync-cli tool, now enhanced with `contract read` and `contract write` commands, offers efficient ways for developers to interact with smart contracts on zkSync.
+The zksync-cli tool, now enhanced with `contract read`, `contract write` and `contract encode` commands, offers efficient ways for developers to interact with smart contracts on zkSync.
 These commands automate tasks such as method verification, ABI handling, output decoding, and proxy contract processing.

 ### Table of contents
 - [Contract Read - Running read-only methods](#contract-read)